 ● Transcendental meditation

-Let’s begin with the most common and easiest technique for meditation which is mindfulness meditation.
+Let’s begin with the most common and easiest technique for meditative practice which is mindfulness meditation.
 Mindfulness meditation trains us to recognize our thoughts and emotions at the moment.
 It is human nature to overthink the past and over plan the future.
 Mindfulness meditation encourages us to reflect on the present.

 When practicing mindfulness, you will become more conscious of what is happening in the body and mind now.
 According to research, constant mindfulness meditation can teach us how to eliminate avoidance in our lives and embrace changes and hardships that come our way.
+We might also need mindfulness-based cognitive therapy.

-Moving onto the next, we take on Body Scan meditation.
+Moving on to the next, we take on Body Scan meditation.
 From the name itself, we already have a good idea of what it’s about.
 The science of meditation works here as stress manifests in many ways and one of those is physical discomfort.
 Body scan meditation is one of the ways to check in on our bodies.

 As you close your eyes and do your breathing exercises, your main focus should be how your body is feeling at the moment.
 Analyze each part of your body.
 Take note of what aches and what doesn’t.
 This practice will enlighten you about every part of your body and will assess which parts need attention or care.